frasator/pathact/README.md

 ### Back-end Configuration
 PathAct uses [stevia-server](https://github.com/babelomics/stevia-server) as back-end for user, file and job management.
-To use you own stevia-server installation you must modify the **conf/config.js** file and change the STEVIA_SERVER_HOST to the new URL.
+To use your own stevia-server installation you must modify the **conf/config.js** file and change the STEVIA_SERVER_HOST to the new URL.